 Based on our understanding of the charitable company and industry, we identified that the principal risks of non-compliance with laws and regulations related to charity regulations, gambling regulations and UK company law, and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006, the Charities and Trustee Investment (Scotland) Act 2005 and regulation 8 of The Charities Accounts (Scotland) Regulations 2006 (as amended).
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the inappropriate use of charitable funds, for example through inappropriate awards, including to organisations that are not in line with the charitable purpose of the Trust.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the inappropriate use of charitable funds, for example through fraudulent application for awards.
+Audit procedures performed included: